MicrosoftDocs/learn/learn-pr/azure-developer/javascript-deploy-expressjs-app-service/includes/9-exercise-use-app-review-logs.md

 1. In Visual Studio Code, in the Azure sidebar, right-click on your App Service resource and select **Browser website**.
 1. The Express.js web app should display successfully.
 You can add, edit, and delete properties in the web site.
 1. The data is loaded in memory, if you want to refresh the data, go back to the Azure sidebar, right-click on your App Service and select **Restart**.
 1. Spend a few minutes using the website.

-## View App Service logs
+1. Change the URL in the address bar to something like the following, to create a 404 error: `https://YOUR-APP-NAME.azurewebsites.net/1234`.

+## From the runtime log files - did your app start successfully?

 The App Service keeps logs in the hosting environment which you can use to resolve runtime issues.